bcap52/EdgeHAR-Efficient-Human-Activity-Recognition-Using-IMU-Sensors/README.md

 ### 3. Organize Folders:
 * Create a folder named `Data` in the root directory and place all Training CSV files inside it.
 * Place the `Testing Datasets` folder in the root directory with all Testing CSV files inside it.
+* Ensure `src/`, `models/`, are present in your directory (these are included in the repo).

 ### 4. Run the Script:
 * Open `main_script.mlx` and click **Run**.
 * The script will detect that the processed data is missing and will automatically start reading the raw CSVs, windowing the data, and extracting features before training the model.

+# Visualization & Retraining

+This repository includes a saved session file for the Classification Learner App, allowing you to explore the data visually or train different models (SVM, KNN, Trees) without writing code.

+1. Open the Classification Learner app in MATLAB.
+2. In the "New Session" section, click the arrow and select **Open Session**.
+3. Navigate to `src/Classification_LearnerApp_Workspace.mat` and open it.
+4. You can now view detailed Confusion Matrices, ROC Curves, and Parallel Coordinate Plots, or train new models on the dataset.

 ### Data Pipeline & Feature Engineering